COSCUP/coscup2011-src/en/index.md

 clear that the open source paradigm has established a strong foothold in the device space.

+## COSCUP Channel on YouTube!

+Get the latest information about COSCUP, or understand further information about open source softwares and communities.
+Visit [COSCUP Channel on YouTube](http://www.youtube.com/user/coscup2011) now!

 ## Sponsor COSCUP

 If your organization identify with the Open Source philosophy,